Country Information

-Employers must provide the employee with an employment contract within ten days of the start of employment that includes the job duties and responsibilities, work hours, salary details, vacation and other leave benefits and probation period (if applicable).
+Employers must provide employees in Antigua & Barbuda with an employment contract within 10 days of the start of employment that includes the job duties and responsibilities, work hours, salary details, vacation and other leave benefits and probation period (if applicable).
 Employment contracts can be for a fixed period or indefinite.
 If the employment contract is for a fixed duration, the end date should be included in the employment contract.

-The standard workweek is 48 hours or eight hours day over six days.
+The standard workweek in Antigua & Barbuda is 48 hours or eight hours per day over six days.
 Overtime is typically 150% of the basic wage for the first four hours over normal work hours and double the basic wage for hours over that.
 Employees receive at least 24 hours of consecutive rest in a period of seven days in a row.
 Special rules apply to younger workers.

-Eligible employees paid sick leave after the third day of illness for up to 26 weeks.
+Eligible employees in Antigua & Barbuda receive paid sick leave after the third day of illness for up to 26 weeks.
 Sick leave can be extended to 39 weeks with a doctor’s certificate.
 Employees may be able to receive a percentage of salary while on leave if they meet certain requirements.

-Bonuses based upon performance are common but not required.
-Like other countries, employees are also entitled to a basic minimum wage.
+Bonuses based on performance are common in Antigua & Barbuda but not required.
+Employees are also entitled to a basic minimum wage.

 • New Year’s Day